Configuration¶

 internal-tool = "Vendored, excluded from dist"

-Package names are canonicalized per PEP 503, so pandas-stubs, pandas_stubs, and Pandas.Stubs all match the same package.
+The reason is required and must be non-empty; empty reasons are rejected at config load.
+Package names are canonicalized per PEP 503, so pandas-stubs, pandas_stubs, and Pandas.Stubs all match.

 Target resolution¶